getkeops/keops/readme.md

-# KErnel OPerationS, with autodiff and without memory overflows
+# KErnel OPerationS, on CPUs and GPUs, with autodiff and without memory overflows

 ```
           88           oooo    oooo             .oooooo.
 88